 Paulk described the approaching fires, “It was about 9:30 a.m., and we had just eaten breakfast at one of our favorite restaurants near the Waterman Canyon area.
 When coming out of the door of the restaurant, we immediately saw a fire.”

 “Because the fire was rapidly advancing…, we prepared for the worst when we got home, packing all of our valuables and getting together emergency supplies.
 By that evening the fire had reached the Devils Canyon area and was advancing on all fronts.
 The foothills to the east of us were on fire and the fire was nearly to our house….
 Thankfully the firefighters, who did not get enough credit for their magnificent effort, were able to save our home along with all the homes right around us.”

-While sorting through some old FeederWatch photos, we discovered a photo that Herman Paulk sent in back in 1995, showing his proximity to the San Bernardino Mountains.
-The photo caught our eye because we recognized the mountains as the same ones featured in recent photos Paulk sent after the fires.
+While sorting through some old FeederWatch photos, we discovered a photo that Herman Paulk sent us back in 1995 showing his proximity to the San Bernardino Mountains.
+The photo caught our eye because we recognized the mountains as the same ones featured in photos Paulk sent right after the fires.

 After the fires, Paulk reported, “the mountains behind our house and all along the San Bernardino Mountain area are bare of vegetation.
 The heavy growth that was once there is all gone, leaving nothing but the burnt out brush.”

 Birds responded to the fires and the aftermath in different ways.
 Some species turned to bird feeders to supplement the lost natural foods while others appear to have move to new locations.
 Paulk has been observing the wildlife around his home and made some comparisons to his observations from before the fires.

 He reported, “Right away we noticed we were getting a larger number of California Quail (below) visiting around the base of our feeders….
 This winter we have had over 100 quail at one time.
 During my past FeederWatch counts, my largest counts of California Quail were in the forties.”